na-na-hi/renget/archive/stag_op.md

 \>Q: Is the space around planets finite?
 \>A: No, but interplanetary travel takes an unreasonably long time without using grav-jumps.
 \>Q: What's the deal with NG+(+...)?
-\>A: Restarts the game with minor changes to the story and world, while keeping your skills.
+\>A: Restarts the game with minor changes to the story and world, while preserving your powers and skills.
 The extent of the game past the first NG+ is currently unknown.

 \>>>Misc<<<
 \>Potential upcoming mods leaked by scraping Nexus: https://rentry.org/stag_leakedmods
 \>Character builder: https://nukesdragons.com/starfield/character
-\>Get rid of Gaylospammers with these filters: https://rentry.org/stag_filters
 \>Threadly space music: **[Link to some space-related music]**

 \>>>OP template<<<